unionai/unionai-docs/source/core-concepts/tasks/task-software-environment/imagespec-with-gar.md

 ## Authenticate to the registry

 You will need to set up your local Docker client to authenticate with GAR.
-This is needed for `pyflyte` to be able to push the image built according to the `ImageSpec` to GAR.
+This is needed for `unionai` to be able to push the image built according to the `ImageSpec` to GAR.

 Directions can be found in the GAR console interface.
 Click on **Setup Instructions**: